Frequently asked questions

 What is a Podiatrist?

 A Podiatrist is a healthcare professional who has undertaken extensive training, typically completing an accredited degree in Podiatry to assess, diagnose, and treat foot and lower limb conditions.
 They are highly qualified to perform a wide range of treatments, including the management of foot pain, infections, and injuries.
-Many Podiatrists also undertake additional training in advanced treatments such as local anaesthesia, prescription medications, and biomechanical assessments, reflecting the evolving role of the profession.
+Many Podiatrists also undertake additional training in advanced treatments such as local anaesthesia, prescription medications, and biomechanical assessments.

-Podiatrist is a title protected and regulated by the Health and Care Professions Council (HCPC) in the UK.
+The title Podiatrist is protected and regulated by the Health and Care Professions Council (HCPC) in the UK.

 Appointment Information